matikin9/civic-tech-project-workflow/setup.md

 * New to GitHub?
 Have team members go here - GITHUB BASICS FOR PROJECTS.
 * How should the team use GitHub?
-  * FOR PROJECT MANAGEMENT
+  * **For Project Management** - Create a new Issue each week to take notes on who was there, what was discussed, and what the action items are.
-  * FOR CODE
+  * **For Code** - If possible, build out your MVP using front end only (maybe connecting to data using an API) and turn on GitHub Pages so the repo itself is your MVP.
+You can get started with HTML/CSS/JS, or even Markdown.

 ## Done

-Now that you've got all your team members on board, [let's move on to the next step](research-phase.html)...
+Now that you're all set up, [let's move on to the next step](research-phase.html)...